 Some people learn to negotiate on the job, in a classroom, or in a therapist’s office.
-In Nelson Mandela’s case, “prison taught him to be a master negotiator,” writes Bill Keller in his New York Times obituary of the legendary activist-turned-president, who died on December 5 of last year.
+In Nelson Mandela’s case, “prison taught him to be a master negotiator,” writes Bill Keller in his New York Times obituary of the legendary activist turned president, who died on December 5, 2013.

-Soon after his arrival at South Africa’s brutal Robben Island prison for a life sentence, Mandela “assumed a kind of command,” Keller writes.
-He befriended many of his white captors, whom he introduced to visitors as “my guard of honor.”
+Soon after his arrival at South Africa’s brutal Robben Island prison for a life sentence, Nelson Mandela “assumed a kind of command,” Keller writes.
+He befriended many of his white captors, introducing each one to visitors as “my guard of honor.”
 He tried to persuade younger political inmates to analyze their opponents’ strengths rather than plunging headlong into conflict.
 And during his 27 years of imprisonment, Mandela deeply absorbed the value of patience, discipline, and empathy.

-Mandela may have honed many of his negotiation skills in prison, but he was a natural-born dealmaker.
+Nelson Mandela may have honed many of the skills he used in government negotiations in prison, but he was a natural-born dealmaker.
 Those of us in less-challenging realms than apartheid-era South Africa can learn from his beliefs, decisions, and actions.